HaiseKen05/ESP32-Error-Correction/README.md

 - It receives the initial message sent by the Sender.
 - it stores the initial message to be used later on.
 - The Receiver then waits for the 8 bits to be sent and perform a conversion from binary to ASCII Characters (Mainly the A-Z, a-z, 1-0, and special characters such as !)
 - Once the last 8 bits have been received.
-The Receiver will then reconstruct the message.
+The Receiver will then reconstruct the message, and display it on an LCD Screen
 - After reconstructing the message, it will automatically perform a comparison between the initial message and the reconstructed message.
 - If it detects that there are differences in the comparison, it will automatically begin the process of correcting the message.
-Once the process of correcting the message is complete, it will now output the corrected message.
+Once the process of correcting the message is complete, it will now output the corrected message both Serial Monitor and LCD Screen.
-- If it does not detect any differences in the comparison, it will display in the Serial Monitor that there was no differences whatsoever and proceeds to output the reconstructed message.
+- If it does not detect any differences in the comparison, it will display in the Serial Monitor and LCD Screen that there was no differences whatsoever and proceeds to output the reconstructed message.